isoopod/Pack/docs/Datatypes/Structures.md

 An array is an ordered collection of values with the same type.
 Arrays are one-based for consistency with lua.
-Arrays have two bytes of overhead and can contain a maximum of 65,565 elements.
+Arrays have two bytes of overhead and can contain a maximum of 65,565 elements by deafult.
+The type of number the array uses to encode the length can be changed with the second argument and should be an unsigned integer.
+By default this is UInt16.

 ```lua
 Pack:DefineSchema(Pack.Array(Pack.Vector3))